 A gatehouse at the intersection of Bladensburg Road and Maryland Avenue, was where tolls were collected from people entering the city.

-For decades, H Street was one of the city's most important commercial districts--one of the nation's first Sears Department Stores was built a short distance away--but the corridor languished starting in the 1950s as residents left the city for the suburbs.
+For decades, H Street was one of the city's most important commercial districts--one of the nation's first Sears Department Stores was built a short distance away on Bladensburg Road--but the corridor languished starting in the 1950s as residents decamped for the suburbs.

 Separately from projects around Union Station, as much as $1 billion in new construction has been built, is under construction, or planned for the corridor, since the revitalization plan for the corridor was released in 2003.